logo

 5. Excessive grooming, or the lack of it

 Cats are very meticulous when it comes to cleaning themselves.
-They also show this behavior in taking care of their young.
+They also exhibit this behavior in taking care of their young.

 If your cat suddenly stops grooming themselves and ensuring that their paws and tails are clean, examine their behavior and check what could be wrong.
-Like humans, cats who seem to stop their self-care routines always feel something wrong.
+Like humans, cats who seem to stop their self-care routines often feel that something is wrong.

 According to Vest West Animal Hospitals, cats spend 30% of their time grooming.
 So if they seem sluggish all of a sudden about their cleaning habits, then it's time for a check-in.